 Once you’re all set with your design, lay your butterfly somewhere indoors and let it dry.

 You’re all set!
 Take your butterfly out for an adventure in your backyard or on your next walk with your family.
 Take it to different flowers and think about what types of nectars it prefers.
+Looking to discover more art classes?
+Head here!
 Don’t forget to share your creation with us at @hellosawyer!